securecrt/GA-Z790-UD/README.md

 ### Not working
-* Can't read out the fan RPM after wakeup from sleep and the fan became noisy.
+* Can't wakeup from auto sleep.
-* The issue can be reproduced in Win11 also, need to wait the bios update from gigabyte.
+* But if manually press the sleep button, it can wakeup normally.
+The issue is also reproduced in win11.
+* It should be the BIOS issue.

 ### macOS Support
 | Version   | macOS | Download |